Melatonin: benefits, dosage, contraindications

 Cancer ✪✪✪✪✪

-There is evidence that taking high-dose melatonin, in combination with conventional chemotherapy or interleukin-2 (IL-2), may improve tumor regression rates in patients with breast, lung, kidney, liver, pancreas, stomach, or colon cancer.
-Melatonin, in combination with chemotherapy in patients with metastatic solid tumors, seems to increase the regression rate and one-year survival rate by approximately 40 to 50% compared to chemotherapy alone.
-Adding melatonin also appears to help reduce the toxic effects of chemotherapy, including hematologic complications, cachexia, asthenia, and neuropathy.
+There is evidence that taking high-dose melatonin, combined with conventional chemotherapy or interleukin-2 (IL-2), may improve tumor regression rates in patients with breast, lung, kidney, liver, pancreatic, stomach, or colon cancer.
+Melatonin given with chemotherapy in patients with metastatic solid tumors appears to increase the regression rate and the one-year survival rate by about 40 to 50% compared with chemotherapy alone.
+The addition of melatonin also appears to help reduce the toxic effects of chemotherapy, including hematologic complications, cachexia, asthenia, and neuropathy.
 Melatonin has been used at doses of 10 to 40 mg per day, for varying durations depending on health status, and generally in combination with chemotherapy or other treatments.

 Posologie